 Liquor and 3.2 Beer Licenses

-The “Liquor” in “Liquor Posting” refers to distilled liquors, wine and malt liquor (regular and 3.2 beer).
-A license to sell any of these products is referred to as a liquor license.
+The “Liquor” in “Liquor Posting” refers to distilled liquors, wine, and malt liquor (regular and 3.2 beer).
+A liquor license is a license to sell any of these products.

-The possibility of Liquor Posting affects any retailer licensed to sell the liquor types listed above including:
+Liquor Posting affects a retailer licensed to sell the liquor type listed above, including: